 Presents topics in proportional reasoning, modeling, financial literacy and validity studies (logic and set theory).
 Focuses on the process of taking a real-world situation, identifying the mathematical foundation needed to address the problem, solving the problem and applying what is learned to the original situation.
+This is a Passport Transfer course.

-Prerequisite: Competency in MTT 1 - Module 1 Operations With Positive Fractions-MTT 1 - Module 5 Linear

-Equations, Inequalities and Systems of Linear Equations In Two Variables as demonstrated through placement or unit completion or equivalent or corequisite: MCR 4.
+Prerequisite: Competency in MTT 1 - Module 1 Operations With Positive Fractions-MTT 1 - Module 5 Linear Equations, Inequalities and Systems of Linear Equations In Two Variables as demonstrated through placement or unit completion or equivalent or corequisite: MCR 4.